mukil/dm4-sign-up/README.md

 After downloading the two bundle-files, place them in the `bundles` folder of your DeepaMehta installation and restart DeepaMehta 4.

-## Usage & Configuration
+## Plugin Configuration

 The central topic for configuring the sign-up dialog for your DeepaMehta 4 installation is of type `Sign-up Configuration`.
 Editing this topic via your dm4-webclient allows you to interactively control/adapt the following
 parameters:

-*    all text-messages, hyperlinks, titles, logo, css, read more url of the login page
+*    all text-messages, hyperlinks, titles, logo, css, read more url of the login and sign-up pages
 *    the terms of service and privacy policy (including checkbox labels) used in the sign-up form
 *    the page footer (HTML) of all pages
 *    the path to a custom image file as logo